 Welcome to our class page

-Thank you for visiting out class webpage.
+Thank you for visiting our class webpage.
 The children in our class work hard to produce work to a high standard and always strive to do their very best, ably supported by our hardworking and enthusiastic teachers as well as amazing teaching assistants.
-Adults who work in our class include: Miss Dowland, Mrs Green, Mrs Dixon, Mrs Haslam and Mr Wilkinson.
+Adults who work in our class include: Miss Dowland, Mrs Green and Mrs Haslam.

 Many of the children in our class are encouraged to be responsible by taking on specific roles such as: being Young Leaders at lunchtimes to help and instill confidence in our younger children; being Young Librarians to guide children when choosing books from our library; Head Boy and Head Girl to show parents/carers round our school and help at events such as church services and during collective worship; reading buddies; Eco-Rangers and representing our class voices by being a School Council Representative.
 We recognise the importance of our children becoming confident and mature members of our school community in preparation for them becoming young adults in the future.

 Mrs Martin teaches on Monday, Wednesday and Thursday.
 Mrs Evans teaches on Fridays and Miss Dowland teaches us on Tuesdays.

 Wednesday - Grammar and Punctuation Homework